 We know, sometimes our kids get duplicates on their birthday.
-You always have the right to cancel and return your order within 14 days, counted from the day you received the parcel.
+You always have the right to cancel and return your order within 14 days, counting from when you received the parcel.

-1. Start by contacting our customers and inform them about what you would like to return and what order number you have.
+1. Start by contacting our customers service by email; email@example.com and inform them about what you would like to return and what order number you have.
 They will then email you a return form and a return slip.

 3. Put on the return slip and hand it in at your drop-off point.
 As soon as we have received your order, we will make a refund via Klarna.
-Note that we will deduct 5 Euro in shipping costs.
-If you have questions about your return, you are more than welcome to contact us at [email protected].
+Note that we will deduct 5 Euro/29 DKK in shipping costs.
+If you have questions about your return, you are more than welcome to contact us at firstname.lastname@example.org.

 ★ What do I do if my product is broken?

 First of all, we want to apologize for the inconvenience.
 We will do everything we can to send a spare part or fix a new product as soon as possible.
 To make a complaint, contact our customer service at email@example.com.
 Make sure to add the info below in your email.

 4. Attach a photo of the error

 5. And a brief explanation about what’s wrong with the product.

 This depends on which payment method you choose.
 But it usually takes a maximum of 14 days from the day we get your return.
 Also, keep in mind that we deduct 5 Euro for the return shipping.
 In the event of a broken product, you don't pay for any shipping.

 Yes.
 Do you also want to make money by recommending our products?
 Click here to read more about how to become our affiliate.